-APTIM visited the Unit in May 2018 in addition to evaluating the most recent USGS Topographic Map; and reviewing site-specific reports characterizing the site geology (Black & Veatch, 2016 and Burns & McDonnell, 2009) and structural stability (Haley & Aldrich, 2016) for the presence of on-site or local geologic and geomorphologic features such as karst terrain, steep slopes, and sinkholes.
-The Unit is underlain by approximately 10 feet of weathered shale, and alternating layers of shale and limestone bedrock ranging in thickness from approximately 10 to 40 feet each.
-The groundwater flow is predominantly towards the West, with the uppermost aquifer characteristics consisting of limestone approximately 20 to 33 ft in thickness (Burns & McDonnell, 2009).
+APTIM visited the Unit in May 2018 in addition to evaluating the most recent USGS Topographic Map; and reviewing site-specific reports characterizing the site geology (Burns & McDonnell, 2009) for the presence of on-site or local geologic and geomorphologic features such as karst terrain, steep slopes, and sinkholes.
+The Unit is underlain by approximately 8 to 87 ft of interbedded shale and limestone.
+The groundwater flow is predominantly towards the south, with the uppermost aquifer characteristics consisting of limestone approximately 20 to 30 ft in thickness (Burns & McDonnell, 2009, Haley & Aldrich, 2017).
 A review of the terrain at or near the Unit indicated no steep slopes, terrain features, or other local geologic or geomorphologic features that could feasibly result in an unstable condition.
 The visit and references indicated that while the Unit is underlain by limestone, there are no known near surface karst terrain or sinkholes in the area, nor is this area of Kansas known to have near-surface karst terrain or sinkholes.
-Based on a review of this information and the site visit, APTIM has concluded that there are no steep slopes, terrain features, or other local geologic or geomorphologic features that could feasibly result in an unstable condition.
+Based on a review of this information and the site visit.
+APTIM has concluded that there are no steep slopes, terrain features, or other local geologic or geomorphologic features that could feasibly result in an unstable condition.

 Pertinent documents and sections of documents reviewed are provided in Appendix A.2.

-5.3 Unstable Factors Considered: Human-made Features or Events (§257.64 (b)(3))
+2.3 Unstable Factors Considered: Human-made Features or Events (§257.64 (b)(3))